 If you are thinking of taking your dog in a camper van, here are a few tips for living in a campervan and travelling with a dog.
-We have done many a holiday with our golden retriever puppy, he makes the best travel companion and comes everywhere with us.
-We love our VW campervan, and are a family of five and a dog in a VWT5 that love nothing more than to explore the UK and beyond!
+We have done many a road trip with our golden retriever, he makes the best travel companion and comes everywhere with us.
+We are a family of five and a dog in a VWT5 and love nothing more than to explore the UK.
+We are always on the look out for great UK campsites that are family friendly and dog friendly.
 Here is everything that we have learned about vanlife with a dog, including our favourite dog travel accessories that you must not leave home without.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no extra cost to you, although I receive a small commission.

 VANLIFE WITH A DOG – EVERYTHING YOU NEED TO PACK

 When we first bought our golden retriever puppy home, I knew that he would be a huge part of all of our campervan holidays.
 We are a family of five in a T5, add to the mix a large puppy….. we always knew that space would to be tight.
 But with careful packing, clever campervan storage ideas, and a little bit of patience and perseverance, I knew that we would be quite okay road tripping with a dog and three young kids!